 - Total Chlorine: The total amount which includes both free and combined chlorine.

 Shocking your Pool FAQ

-- Every couple of weeks during the swimming season.
+- Make sure to shock your pool every couple of weeks during the swimming season!

 What about a salt pool?

 Yes, even salt pools need a little help once in a while.
 Saltwater pools utilize a chlorine generator to convert salt into chlorine.
 You can adjust the generator to increase the level of chlorine produced to counteract higher chlorine demands caused by contaminants.
 However, even saltwater pools need to be shocked when the generator cannot keep up with a heavy load of contamination.

 Regular pool maintenance is essential for healthy, efficient, and economical pool operation.
 For best results, experts recommend shocking your pool when these circumstances occur:

 - Sun Down – You’ll want to shock your pool in the evening when the sun has gone down.
 This gives your pool plenty of time during the night to free the chlorine and clean the water.
 In the morning, you should be able to enjoy your pool.
 If you shock your pool during the day, the sun’s UV rays will dissolve the chlorine.